READ-BioMed/brateval/README.txt

 If the annotation configuration file is not found, then the tool simply infers the entity types; in that case inexact or hierarchical matching defaults to exact matching.

-Relations are evaluated using the following command:
+Relations use the same parameter options; and are evaluated using the following command (with a few parameters set controlling the entity matching):

-java -cp brateval.jar au.com.nicta.csp.brateval.CompareRelations evaluation_set_folder groundtruth_set_folder exact_match verbose
+java -cp brateval.jar au.com.nicta.csp.brateval.CompareRelations -e evaluation_set_folder -g groundtruth_set_folder -t exact -s overlap

 evaluation_set_folder = folder with annotations to evaluate groundtruth_set_folder = reference folder
-exact_match = true - exact match of the entity span / false - overlap between entities span verbose = true - in addition to the overall comparison statistics, the program shows examples of true positives, false negatives and false positives / false - show only the overall comparison statistics

 The relation evaluation results shows the statistics for true positives, false negatives and false positives.
-Two relations match when the entities and the relation type match.
+Two relations match when the entities match (controlled by the span and type parameters) and the relation type match.
 The statistics show when the statistics for relations in which the entities are matched in the reference set but the relation does not exist in the reference set.